thatswhatsimonsaid/SimonDNguyen.github.io/_pages/Research.md

 [OpenReview Paper](https://openreview.net/forum?id=1d2tQi9keK)

+Active learning's key task is selecting informative data points to enhance model predictions with a fixed labeling budget.
+However, when ensemble models such as random forests are used, there is a risk of the ensemble containing models with poor predictive accuracy or redundant trees with the same interpretation.
+To address this, we develop a novel approach to only ensemble the set of near-optimal models called the Rashomon set in order to guide the active learning process.
+We demonstrate how taking a Rashomon approach can not only improve the accuracy and rate of convergence of the active learning procedure, but also lead to improved interpretability compared to traditional approaches.

 **Optimal full matching under a new constraint on the sharing of controls**

 Health policy researchers are often interested in the causal effect of a medical